dataiku/dss-plugin-nlp-analysis/README.md

 ##### Matching parameters

+You can widen the search by activating the following matching parameters:

-*   Button normalize case (activated by default) : To match documents by ignoring case (e.g will try to match 'guitar','Guitar', 'GUITAR')
+*   Button normalize case: To match documents by ignoring case (e.g will try to match 'guitar','Guitar', 'GUITAR')
-*   Button normalize diacritics(not activated by default) : To match documents by ignoring diacritics marks like accents, cedillas, tildes.
+*   Button normalize diacritics: To match documents by ignoring diacritics marks like accents, cedillas, tildes
-*   Button lemmatization(not activated by default) : To match documents by simplifying words to their lemma form (e.g. going → go, mice → mouse)
+*   Button lemmatization: To match documents by simplifying words to their lemma form (e.g. going → go, mice → mouse).
+This option supports 28 languages.
+###### List of the 28 supported languages for lemmatization in ISO 639-1 format:
+de, es, fr, nb, pl, ru, ca, cs, da, en, hr ,hu , id, it, lb, lt, mk, nb, nl, pt, ro, sr, sv, tl, tr, ur, bn, el, fa
 ##### Output format

 There are three available output formats.
-All the outputs preserve the intital datas of the dataset.
+All the outputs preserve the initial datas of the dataset.
-* Default output “one row per document (array columns)”: A row for each document, with additial columns:
+* Default output “one row per document (array columns)”: A row for each document, with additional columns:
   *   the assigned tags of the document (array-like)
-  *   the keywords that matches it (array-like)
+  *   the keywords that match with the document (array-like)
-  *   the concatenated sentences that matched the keywords (string-like) However, if you gave a 'category column' in the matching parameters, you won't have a unique tag column but one column per category, containing a list of associated tags
+  *   the concatenated sentences that matched the keywords (string-like) However, if you gave a 'category column' in the matching parameters, you won't have a unique tag column but one column per category, each one containing a list of associated tags

 * Output “one row per match”: A row per document per match.
 This mode creates duplicates from the input dataset, as you can have multiple matches in a document.
 In this case, the additional columns are: